atwellpub/wordpress-import-liked-youtube-videos/README.md

 ## Description

 This plugin helps a user connect to their YoutTube Account and import their recently liked videos.
-It's powered by the WordPress cronjob system to automatically update itself so you can have a complete hands off experience.
+It's powered by the WordPress cronjob system to automatically update itself.

 The plugin can also serve as an example to other developers on how to connect to the Google API.